Kubernetes Container Definition

 - Both Kubernetes and Docker Swarm are orchestration technologies, but Kubernetes is agnostic about ecosystems while Docker Swarm is closely integrated with the Docker ecosystem

 - Kubernetes has become the container management and orchestration de facto standard, while Docker has become better-known for container development and deployment

 Yes.
-Avi Vantage delivers multi-cloud application services such as load balancing for containerized applications with microservices architecture through dynamic service discovery, application traffic management, and web application security.
+Vantage delivers multi-cloud application services such as load balancing for containerized applications with microservices architecture through dynamic service discovery, application traffic management, and web application security.
 Container Ingress provides scalable and enterprise-class Kubernetes ingress traffic management, including local and global server load balancing (GSLB), web application firewall (WAF) and performance monitoring, across multi-cluster, multi-region, and multi-cloud environments.
-Avi integrates seamlessly with Kubernetes for container and microservices orchestration and security.
+The VMware NSX Advanced Load Balancer integrates seamlessly with Kubernetes for container and microservices orchestration and security.

-Learn more about the universality, security, and observability of Avi’s Kubernetes container monitoring solution.
+Learn more about the universality, security, and observability of VMware NSX Advanced Load Balancer’s Kubernetes container monitoring solution.